-Nowadays, many consumers fall prey to debt trap and reach out to debt settlement companies only to find out later that they have been scammed.
+Nowadays, many consumers fall prey to debt traps and reach out to debt settlement companies only to find out later that they have been scammed.
 Today, we come across a lot of debt settlement scams and most of the scams are a result of lack of information on the debtor’s end.

 If you want to avoid being the victim of a scam, you should do your homework carefully before approaching any settlement company.
-Again, you should carefully investigate about any company or lawyer before you reach out to them for help or hire them.
+Again, you should carefully investigate any company or lawyer before you reach out to them for help or hire them.

 These days, it is very difficult for anyone to identify a scam debt settlement company.
 Therefore, if you want to trust a company with your money, check out the 3 tips mentioned below:

 1) They should not try to reach: If a settlement company calls you too many times and tries hard to convince you to hire their services, or tries to hold back its name and address, then know that they are just trying to scam you out of your money.

 2) Upfront fees are illegal: If a company insists you for upfront fees and does not seem bothered to help you get out of debt, then take this as a big red flag.
 It is worth mentioning here that in most states, charging upfront fees for debt relief services is illegal as per FTC telemarketing rules that took effect in September 2010.